ARITRA-PAL842/SafeVault_Password_Manager/README.md

 # SafeVault_Password_Manager
-Password Manager using HTML, CSS and JavaScript
+This is a Password Manager built using HTML, CSS and JavaScript.